Menu

 NQSW Supported Year process

 The NQSW Supported Year places supervision and professional development at the centre.
 It provides a structured approach to discussing and reviewing individual professional development.
-Full detail of the approach is available in the NQSW Supported Year overview and guidance
+Full detail of the approach is available in NQSW Supported Year Overview and Guidance 2024

 A graphic showing the core learning elements for social workers.
 In the middle of the graphic is ethics, values and rights-based practice.
 Around this are the following core elements: communication, engagement and relationship-based practice.
 Critical thinking, professional judgement and decision making.
 Promoting wellbeing support and protection.
 Working with complexity in unpredictable and ambiguous contexts.
 Use of knowledge research and evidence in practice.
 Self awareness and reflexivity.
 Professional leadership.